-According to the Mental Health Parity Act, insurance companies are required to charge comparable copays for insured people who visit both medical care providers and mental health providers.
+According to this federal law known as the Mental Health Parity Act, insurance companies are required to charge comparable copays for insured people who visit both medical care providers and mental health providers.
 Copays are to be equal to their standard copay and not more or less than the comparable medical standard that they normally cover.

 Online therapy insurance coverage is a mental health benefit that operates similarly to medical health care insurance coverage.
 While not all plan providers have insurance cover mental health care and behavioral health services online, Blue Cross Blue Shield is a provider that does.
 We'll use their health plan coverages as an example.
 When it comes to online therapy insurance coverage, the best way to be 100% sure about what is covered is to visit your health insurance provider's website or to speak with an insurance representative by phone regarding your concerns about what insurance covers.